christwt/OperatingSystems/PA2/README.md

 william.christie@colorado.edu

-##PA2 Using Linux Kernel Module Programming to Code a Character Device Driver
+##Using Linux Kernel Module Programming to Code a Character Device Driver

 ###Submission Contents.

 a. simple_char_driver.c

     LKM simple character device driver implementation

 b. test_app.c

     simple user space testing application in for reading and writing to device a  file.

 c.
 Makefile

     simple Makefile to compile simple_char_driver.c to a module object.

 ###To Run: (Linux)
   1. Create a folder named modules and place all 3 submission files into the folder.
   2. Create the module object with the following command:

         make -C /lib/modules/$(uname -r)/build M=$PWD modules

   3. Compile the test application with the following command:

         gcc -o test_app test_app.c

   4. Create the device file with the following command:

         sudo mknod -m 777 /dev/simple_character_device c 247 0
         it may be necessary to change 247 to some other major number of the driver.

   5. Install the module with the following command:

         sudo insmod simple_character_device.ko

   6. Confirm module installation and device file installation  using the following commands:

         lsmod
         cat /proc/devices

   7. Run test_app using the following command:

         ./test_app

   8. When finished uninstall module using the following command:

       sudo rmmod simple_character_device